MacLeek/trackmac/README.rst

 With this command, a dbfile will be created under ~/Library/Application Support/com.macleek.github.trackmac/ and com.macleek.github.trackmac.plist will be added to ~/Library/LaunchAgents/

-Now the trackmac will automatically start in the background Let's see what we can get via
+Now the trackmac will automatically start in the background.

+Let's see what we can get via

 .. code:: bash